Getty Images/iStockphoto

 It's the developer's responsibility to store the generated key file in a secure location, given that this file enables someone to access the EC2 instance and run commands in it.

-Even though the AWS Console offers an intuitive way to launch EC2 instances, AWS users have to do a lot of manual work.
+Even though the AWS Console offers an intuitive way to launch EC2 instances, AWS users must do a lot of manual work.
 For that reason, many prefer a different interface in the long term.
 This is particularly true for situations where they will launch multiple EC2 instances over time.

 Other ways include the AWS Command Line Interface or services like AWS CloudFormation for infrastructure as code.
 These methods apply automation, standardization and repeatability to EC2 instance creation.
 There is minimal to no manual intervention.